davidkhala/azure-utils/data/sql/db/README.md

 ## Troubleshoot
-**`Failed to execute query.
-Error: Cannot drop the credential ... because it is being used.` happened when `DROP DATABASE SCOPED CREDENTIAL "..."`**
+**Seen `Failed to execute query.
+Error: Cannot drop the credential ... because it is being used.` when execute `DROP DATABASE SCOPED CREDENTIAL "..."`**

 It will happen when you
 1. create a Geo Replica active-standby cluster
 2. connect with Purview SAMI with the primary
+3. switchover the cluster
-3. stop replica and terimiante the standby db
+4. stop replica and terimiante the standby db
-4. terminate the purview instance
+5. terminate the purview instance

-- We should clean up the credential before step 3.
+We should clean up the credential before step 4

+Solution: